-Before we dive into Dual Pricing specifically, let's zoom out a bit and think about the scope of compliance for our organizations.
+Before we dive into the new surcharge cap and Dual Pricing, let's zoom out a bit and think about the scope of compliance for our organizations.

 - Assume for a moment that you set-up your merchant on Interchange Plus Pricing with a stand-alone terminal. - Imagine the merchant rang an order for a customer that included several items. - However, before entering the order into the terminal, the merchant noticed the customer's clothes and car and decided an extra \$100 wouldn't be noticed. - The items totaled \$556.75; the merchant rang up \$656.75 in the terminal. - The customer pays the bill and later realizes what happened.
 A complaint is filed with the customer's issuing bank to dispute this charge.